wolfhead/claude-code-review-hook/README.md

 The installer will:
 1. Check if you're in a git repository
 2. Check for Claude Code and offer to install if missing
-3. Check for Husky and offer to install if missing
+3. Copy the hook to `.git/hooks/commit-msg`
-4. Add the review hook to `.husky/commit-msg`
+4. Optionally create `.claude-review.env` configuration file
-5. Verify authentication status
+5. Remind you to authenticate Claude Code if needed

 **Options:**
 - `-y`: Non-interactive mode - automatically answers "yes" to all prompts (useful for CI/CD or scripts)